1-1eli05/webflyx/quotes/dune.md

 * "When Is A Gift Not A Gift?"
 * "The spice must flow"
 * "Fear is the mind-killer"
-New line for G commit
+New line for G commitw